 - The typical after-school tutoring program, in which the teacher supervises/tutors the student throughout the school year, making sure that there are no gaps in knowledge, assisting them with their homework and helping them develop a proper learning method, when necessary.

-- Training Programs, in case the student needs to work more in depth on a subject, which calls for a personalized, objective-oriented lesson planning and material preparation phase.
+- Tailor-made lessons, in case the student needs to work more in depth on a subject, which calls for a personalized, objective-oriented lesson planning and material preparation phase.

 How do we know that this is what the students need?
 Simply because we have been shown by the students themselves.
 At first, kids do not show much enthusiasm or will to actively participate in the lesson, but when they realize that the work done together pays off in terms of better marks, increased self-confidence and a shaper and faster understanding of concepts, they come back looking for our support themselves.
 As a matter of fact, we have been following several enthusiastic young students for some years, now.